CleitonPaes/PingFast-Presentation/README.md

 ### Ping

-- Test ping at 0.5s intervals (By default windows tests every 1s)
+- Test ping at 0.5s intervals and 1000ms of timeout (The default prompt value is 1s  and 4000ms respectively)
 - Optional log save
 - Customizable number of shots with consistent progress bar